 |Upper-Middle||$20 – $50|

-Since the early 2000s, China’s middle class has been among the fastest growing in the world, swelling from 29 million in 1999 to roughly 421 million in 2013.
-Compared to other large, emerging market countries this growth is particularly noteworthy, as Mexico’s middle class only grew from 19 to 34 percent (19 to 42 million) and Indonesia’s only grew from 1 to 10 percent (2 to 24 million) over the same time period.
+Since the early 2000s, China’s middle class has been among the fastest growing in the world, swelling from 29 million in 1999 (2 percent of population) to roughly 531 million in 2013 (39 percent of population).
+Compared to other large, emerging economies, this growth is particularly noteworthy.
+Over the same period, Brazil’s middle class grew from 32 to 107 million people (21 to 52 percent of population) and Indonesia’s middle class grew from 2 to 26 million people (1 to 10 percent of population).

 Most of China’s middle-class growth has occurred within the lower-middle income band.
-China’s middle-class share of 31 percent of its population is similar to that of the Netherlands (32 percent), but differences emerge when breaking down the middle class into its lower and upper echelons.
-In China, 75 percent of the middle class falls into the lower income category, while in the Netherlands this figure is only 7 percent.
+China’s middle-class share of 39 percent of its population is similar to that of Switzerland (42 percent), but differences emerge when breaking down the middle class into its lower and upper echelons.
+In China, 75 percent of the middle class falls into the lower income category, while in Switzerland this figure is only 8 percent.
 Nevertheless, the emergence of a strong middle class may offer an opportunity for greater political participation for a large segment of the Chinese population whose primary needs are now satisfied.

 Spending Habits of the Middle Class

 The Chinese middle class is beginning to behave similarly to its counterparts across the world by spending income on a range of goods and services.
 Middle class spending growth has been primarily driven by consumers in the upper-middle income band, which have a significant amount of disposable income.
-For instance, passenger vehicle sales in China have experienced growth for 26 straight years, with 23.9 million cars being sold in 2016.
-For reference, U.S. consumers bought 17.5 million cars in 2016 and Brazilians purchased just 2.5 million automobiles.
+For instance, passenger vehicle sales in China have experienced growth for 26 straight years, with 28.9 million cars being sold in 2017.
+For reference, US consumers bought 17.5 million cars in 2016 and Brazilians purchased just 2.5 million automobiles.

 Higher incomes have also enabled consumers to be better connected.
 Since 2006, internet users and mobile phone subscriptions have skyrocketed.
-China’s internet penetration rate has jumped by a factor of five since 2006 when it was at just 10.5 percent, meaning that in 2016 over half of the Chinese population has access to internet.
+China’s internet penetration rate has jumped by a factor of five since 2006 when it was at just 10.5 percent.
+This means that in 2017, over 54 percent of the Chinese population, greater than the entire population of Europe, had access to internet.
 This number significantly trails the OECD internet penetration rate of 77 percent, but is also considerably higher than India’s rate of 26 percent.
-Notably, internet penetration rates are significantly higher in China cities.
+Notably, internet penetration rates are significantly higher in China’s cities.
 For instance, both Beijing and Shanghai have internet penetration rates around 75 percent.
-Online shopping has also increased with E-commerce accounting for 15 percent of total private consumption in 2015 – up from 3 percent in 2010.
-Enhanced connectivity may also provide members of the middle class with an improved means to advocate for social issues through various digital platforms.
+Online shopping has likewise increased.
+Chinese e-commerce accounted for 42 percent of the global market in 2017 – up from just one percent in 2008.
+Enhanced connectivity may also provide members of the middle class with improved means to advocate for social issues through various digital platforms.

 Greater economic means have also created new educational opportunities.
-Annual enrollments rates in Chinese higher education grew from about 5.5 million in 2006 to almost 7.5 million in 2015 – an increase of 35 percent.
+Annual enrollment rates in Chinese higher education grew from about 5.5 million in 2006 to almost 7.5 million in 2016 – an increase of 35 percent.
 Students are also flocking overseas for education.
-Annual outbound students climbed from about 285,000 in 2010 to over 520,000 in 2015 – with most leaving to study in South Korea, the United Kingdom, Australia, and the United States.
-As of 2015, China had over 790,000 students studying abroad at the tertiary level, more than the next eight countries combined.
-By comparison, 234,000 Indian and 116,000 German students studied abroad in the same year.
+Annual outbound students climbed from about 285,000 in 2010 to over 600,000 in 2017 – with most leaving to study in South Korea, the United Kingdom, Australia, and the United States.
+As of 2017, China had over 865,000 students studying abroad at the tertiary level, more than the next eight countries combined.
+By comparison, 305,000 Indian and 119,000 German students studied abroad in the same year.

-Chinese are also traveling with increased frequency, as evidenced by a rise of over 185 percent in annual domestic trips over the last decade.
-Over the same period, annual spending by Chinese travelers outside the mainland grew by over 1100 percent – soaring from $20 billion to over $250 billion – with Hong Kong, Macau and Taiwan the top destinations.
+Chinese are also traveling more frequently, as evidenced by an increase of over 275 percent in annual domestic trips between 2007 and 2016.
+Annual spending by Chinese travelers outside of the mainland grew by over 2500 percent – soaring from $10 billion in 2000 to over $260 billion in 2016 – with Hong Kong, Macau and Taiwan the top destinations.
 Chinese are also traveling further afield to locations like Thailand, South Korea, and the Philippines.
-Over roughly the same period, tourism spending abroad by U.S. citizens grew by 39 percent to $148 billion and spending by E.U. citizens grew by only 8 percent to $382 billion.
+Over roughly the same period, tourism spending abroad by US citizens grew by 175 percent to $160 billion, and spending by E.U. citizens grew by 172 percent to $388 billion.

-Asset allocation in China is also different than other countries.
+Asset allocation in China is also different than in other countries.
 Chinese households keep a greater proportion of their wealth in their home, averaging 74 percent compared to 51 percent in the Euro area.
-Moreover, China has an above average home ownership rate of 87 percent compared to 67 percent in the U.S. Its household debt to GDP ratio is similarly lower at just 41 percent compared to 80 percent for the U.S.
+Moreover, China has an above average home ownership rate of 87 percent compared to 67 percent in the US.
+Its household debt to GDP ratio is similarly lower at just 49 percent in 2017 compared to 80 percent for the US

 Social Challenges of the Middle Class